seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 ## Engineering rehibilitation meeting
-We met during the first week and we were discussing about how we could combine our ideas together here are the sildes we presented to our lecturers he said that there needs to be research to backk up our data and that there also needs to have  a more detailed
+We met during the first week and we were discussing about how we could combine our ideas together here are the sildes we presented to our lecturers he said that there needs to be research to back up our data and that there also needs to have more detailed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3Nzk2NjgyNyw0MTI0NzcwMjgsNjU3ND
+eyJoaXN0b3J5IjpbMTc2MzEyOTA4Nyw0MTI0NzcwMjgsNjU3ND
 g1MTYwLC0xMjgzMDg5NzU1LC0xMjIwMTY0Nzg5LDQ3MjMzMTM1
 NSw5NDA2MzkzMjksMTMyNjUwMTc1NCwtMTY2OTMyMzQwNywtND
 Q4MjU0MDQ3LC05NzkyMjI1NzcsLTg4MzY0MDEsLTE0NzE3MDAy